wdyab/physicsnemo/docs/api/physicsnemo.launch.logging.rst

 We can use the `.log_minibatch` method to log metrics during training and validation.
 We can use the `.log_epoch` method to log the learning rate at the end of the epoch.

-For a more detailed example, please refer to the :ref:`Simple Logging and Checkpointing recipe`
+For a more detailed example, please refer to the :ref:`Logging and Checkpointing recipe`

 .. autosummary::
    :toctree: generated